jannikmi/timezonefinder/README.rst

 **closest_timezone_at():**

-This simply computes and compares the distances to the timezone polygon boundaries (expensive!).
+This function computes and compares the distances to the timezone polygon boundaries (expensive!).
-It returns the closest timezone of all polygons within +-1 degree lng and +-1 degree lat (or None).
+By default the function returns the closest timezone of all polygons within +-1 degree lng and +-1 degree lat (or None).

+NOTE: The function does not check whether a point is included in a timezone polygon.

-NOTE: The timezone polygons do NOT follow the shorelines any more!
-This causes the computed distance from a timezone polygon to be not really meaningful/accurate.
+NOTE: The timezone polygons do NOT follow the shoreline.
+This causes the computed distance from a timezone polygon to be not really accurate!

 .. code-block:: python